aakhazov/HFTtool/README.md

 # HFTtool

 This is a tool for high-frequency trading analysis.
-Connects to a large number of exchanges and receives live trade detail data.
+It connects to many exchanges and receives live trade detail data.
 Developed as a basis for creating technical analysis tools for finding arbitrage and short-term trading opportunities.
-HFTtool can also be used as the basis for a trading bots.
+HFTtool can also be used as the basis for trading bots.

 <img src="https://github.com/xazov/HFTtool/blob/main/__doc/HFTtool.gif">